MonolithProjects/ansible-github_actions_runner/README.md

     - role: monolithprojects.github_actions_runner
 ```

-If you have a Github Enterprise Cloud license and you want to manage all the self-hosted runners from the enterprise:
+If you have a GitHub Enterprise Cloud license and you want to manage all the self-hosted runners from the enterprise:

 ```yaml
 ---